SabeloCodes/go_playground/README.md

 online.

 ### Acknowledgements
-Many thanks to the CI tutors who were very patient with me asking silly questions.
+Many thanks to the Code Institute team of tutors, special mention to Tim, Samantha and Michael for being extra patient and putting up with my silly questions.